Jean1121999/ChurchWebsite-Template/README.md

 # JavaScript
-This repository contains all the JavaScript projects
+This repository contains a teamplate version of my church website